ravifatty/paramikoScripts/README.md

 #Contents

-cisco-01.py :  Login via ssh, enter priviliged mode, and issue a command
+cisco-01.py :  Login via ssh, enter priviliged mode, and issue a command , eg "Show vlan brief"

+cisco-02.py :  Login to a switch via ssh, enter priviliged mode, and grab the current 5 min average throughput on all the interfaces